-The following factors were considered in preparing the Academy's budget for the 2022-23 fiscal year:
+The following factors were considered in preparing the Academy's budget for the 2023-24 fiscal year:

-- The Academy continues to face uncertainty of ongoing State supplemental funding, which could impact the Academy's ability to fully recover its expenditures. - The Academy began serving students at the Muskegon County Juvenile Transition Center on July 1, 2022.
-The Academy will take the necessary steps to receive Section 24 and Title 1d funding for this entity for the 2022-23 school year. - An increase in state aid to an amount of \$9,150 per student for the 2023 school year has been announced and the Academy is anticipating this will occur. - The Academy has received an allocation of ESSER III/ARP funds in the amount of \$3,122,274.
-These funds must be expended by September 30, 2024.
+- The Academy began serving students at the new Muskegon Community building opened in fall 2023-24. - The Academy anticipates expanding the Harbor program by adding another classroom in Kent County along with offering Harbor classrooms in Muskegon and Ottawa Counties. - An increase in state aid to an amount of \$9,608 per student for the 2023-24 school year has been announced and the Academy is anticipating this will occur. - The Academy has remaining ESSER II and ARP funds to expend during the 2023-2024 school year.
+These funds must be fully expended by September 30, 2024.